lazarulian/cs35L/notes/git-branching.md

 - Alternatively, one can **rebase** a commit onto another branch
   - This takes away the problem where reviewers have to worry about common ancestry and a bunch of diffs.
 They only need to examine a linear history
   - Bisect works well with this but has a hard time working on the merge
+- When rebasing, the branch off of the master, will show up after the current master when merging in the git log
 - `git checkout b`
 - `git rebase main`